BuildBoy12-SL/Scp457/README.md

 ### Primary

 The primary fire is a long range line which is optionally indicated by a tracer.
-This attack does not pierce multiple targets and will inflict afterburn.
+This attack inflicts afterburn and can optionally pierce players.

 ### Ability